 The Armenian Genocide: How Tourists Can Get Involved?

-The Armenian Genocide is an open wound for the entire nation as well as the diaspora.
 Every year on April 24, Armenians all around the world commemorate the memory of the victims of the Genocide.
 Armenia transforms completely throughout the day allowing tourists to explore the open wounds of the people and this important piece of history.

 The Armenian Genocide